 - To meet the current and future needs of communities for good-quality local infrastructure, local public services, and performance of regulatory functions in a way that is most cost-effective for households and businesses.

-Council is supported in its role by the Waimarino-Waiouru Community Board, the National Park Community Board and the Taumarunui/Ohura Ward Committee.
+Council is supported in its role by the Waimarino-Waiouru Community Board, the Owhango-National Park Community Board and the Taumarunui-Ohura Community Board.
 See Elected Representatives.

 All Council meetings and workshops including any Community Board, Committee or Māori Council meetings are generally open to the public, unless there is a reason for public to be excluded.
 See Meeting Dates and Information.

 Local iwi and hapu have input into local decision making through the Ruapehu Māori Council (RMC).
 The RMC is not an elected body however it has some delegated powers and operates under a Memorandum of Understanding with Council.